 TOYOTA CONTINUES TO DOMINATE

 Toyota continues to be the most popular car brand with 13% of all private cars (282,384), sporting the Toyota badge.
 Volkswagen comes in second place with a volume share of 12.2%.
 The third most popular brand is Ford, accounting for 11.4% of all cars.

-Looking at the more luxurious car brands, you’ll find it very hard to find them here in Ireland as there aren’t too many driving around.
+Looking at the more luxurious and high performance car brands, you’ll find it very hard to find them here in Ireland as there aren’t too many driving around.

 Luxury Models Registered in Ireland: 2019